← writing

 how do we turn two numbers into one decision? we invent a score, then choose a cutoff: score>c\text{score} > c means chonk.

-so a decent first bet is a score that rises when either measurement rises—move right, score goes up; move up, score goes up.
+so a decent first bet is a score that rises when either measurement rises: move right, score goes up; move up, score goes up.

 score=H+W\text{score} = H + W

-now we fix the problems: cm and kg aren’t comparable, and sometimes one feature should count more than the other.
+two problems remain: cm and kg aren’t comparable, and sometimes one feature should count more than the other.

 weights are exchange rates